 At 6200 feet there's a 15 foot step which can be down-climbed.
 There might be a way around this on the south side but it will make for a long detour.
 Beyond this wall follow cairns through some exposed ledges on the southern side of the ridge.

 Then at 6600 feet there is high notch in the ridge.
-The last 400 vertical feet are steeper and more exposed than the rest of the route.
-There may be a few Class 4 moves here if you stay on the ridge crest.
-Once again, it might be possible to avoid this section by traversing a long way around depending on how much snow is present.
-Traverse out onto the south side of the ridge and scramble up southern gullies to the summit.
+The last 400 vertical feet are steeper and more exposed than the rest of the route (perhaps 5th class).
+If you stay on the ridge crest it is advisable to use a rope.
+To avoid this section, traversing around a snow field (seasonal) out onto the south side of the ridge and scramble up southern gullies to the summit.

 North Access, Middle Fork Road:

 Take Exit 255 off of I-5 (Sunset Drive-Baker Hwy)